core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Group OSCORE ensures source authentication of all messages exchanged within the OSCORE group, by means of two possible methods.

-The first method, namely group mode, relies on digital signatures.
+The first method, called group mode, relies on digital signatures.
 That is, sender devices sign their outgoing messages using their own private key, and embed the signature in the protected CoAP message.

-The second method, namely pairwise mode, relies on a symmetric key, which is derived from a pairwise shared secret computed from the asymmetric keys of the message sender and recipient.
-This method is intended for one-to-one messages sent in the group, such as all responses as individually sent by servers, as well as requests addressed to an individual server.
+The second method, called pairwise mode, relies on a symmetric key, which is derived from a pairwise shared secret computed from the asymmetric keys of the message sender and recipient.
+This method is intended for one-to-one messages sent in the group, such as all responses individually sent by servers, as well as requests addressed to an individual server.

-A Group Manager is responsible for one or multiple OSCORE groups.
+A Group Manager is responsible for managing one or multiple OSCORE groups.
 In particular, the Group Manager acts as repository of public keys of group members; manages, renews and provides security material in the group; and handles the join process of new group members.

 As defined in {{I-D.ietf-ace-oscore-gm-admin}}, an administrator entity can interact with the Group Manager to create OSCORE groups and specify their configuration (see {{sssec-group-creation}}).
 During the lifetime of the OSCORE group, the administrator can further interact with the Group Manager, in order to possibly update the group configuration and eventually delete the group.

 As recommended in {{I-D.ietf-core-oscore-groupcomm}}, a CoAP endpoint can join an OSCORE group by using the method described in {{I-D.ietf-ace-key-groupcomm-oscore}} and based on the ACE framework for Authentication and Authorization in constrained environments {{I-D.ietf-ace-oauth-authz}}.

-A CoAP endpoint can discover OSCORE groups and retrieve information to join them through their Group Managers by using the method described in {{I-D.tiloca-core-oscore-discovery}} and based on the CoRE Resource Directory {{I-D.ietf-core-resource-directory}}.
+A CoAP endpoint can discover OSCORE groups and retrieve information to join them through their respective Group Managers by using the method described in {{I-D.tiloca-core-oscore-discovery}} and based on the CoRE Resource Directory {{I-D.ietf-core-resource-directory}}.

 If security is required, CoAP group communication as described in this specification MUST use Group OSCORE.
 In particular, a CoAP group as defined in {{sec-groupdef}} and using secure group communication is associated to an OSCORE security group, which includes:

-* All members of the CoAP group, i.e. the CoAP endpoints configured (also) as CoAP servers and listening to the group's multicast IP address.
+* All members of the CoAP group, i.e. the CoAP endpoints configured (also) as CoAP servers and listening to the group's multicast IP address on the group's UDP port.

 * All further CoAP endpoints configured only as CoAP clients, that send (multicast) CoAP requests to the CoAP group.

 ## Secure Group Maintenance # {#chap-sec-group-maintenance}

-Additional key management operations on the OSCORE group are required, depending also on the security requirements of the application (see {{chap-security-considerations-sec-mode}}).
-That is:
+As part of group maintenance operations (see {{sec-group-maintenance}}), additional key management operations are required for an OSCORE group, depending on the security requirements of the application (see {{chap-security-considerations-sec-mode}}).
+Specifically:

 * Adding new members to a CoAP group or enabling new client-only endpoints to interact with that group require also that each of such members/endpoints join the corresponding OSCORE group.
 By doing so, they are securely provided with the necessary cryptographic material.
 In case backward security is needed, this also requires to first renew such material and distribute it to the current members/endpoints, before new ones are added and join the OSCORE group.